Glen Travel and Traveldad are trading names of Glen Travel Ltd ATOL 3268

 14 Unavoidable & Extraordinary Circumstances

 Advice from the government to avoid or leave a particular country also constitutes unavoidable circumstances.
-In such situations we will adhere to the advice given by the Foreign and Commonwealth Office.
+In such situations we will adhere to the advice given by the Foreign, Commonwealth and Development Office.

 15 Additional assistance

 If you’re in difficulty whilst on holiday and ask us to help we will provide appropriate assistance, in particular by providing information on health services, local authorities and consular assistance; and helping you to find alternative arrangements and any necessary phone calls/emails.
 You must pay any costs we incur, if the difficulty is your fault.